 Networking is a key marketing strategy for coaches.
 Networking is about nourishing existing relationships.
 It’s about connecting and sharing with others, and by doing so deepening relationships that are mutually beneficial.

 In order to develop relationships, we need to be regularly in touch with the people in our network.
 So we think about how we can help others to be successful, how we can contribute and provide true value and how we can genuinely connect with others.

 Relationships are the most valuable asset that we have in business and life.
 And speaking as a former relationship coach, relationships do not just happen.
 We need to nurture them, care for them, and value them.

-When considering who to contact, think about who are the most influential people that have access to your target market.
+When considering who to contact, think about who are the most influential people that have access to your target audience.
 And when reaching out, you need to come across as a considerate, relevant and thoughtful professional who has value to add to other people’s lives.

 Remember that relationships are not built instantly.
 So take one step at the time and gradually build the connection.
 This marketing strategy is not a quick fix.
 It won’t get you coaching clients the next day, but it is a long-term marketing approach to growing your coaching practice.